technoplato/automatic-job-applyer/tasks.md

 Technical Subtasks

-Integrate a Scraping Library (≈1 Story Point):
+- [x] Integrate a Scraping Library (≈1 Story Point): ([commit 974fa80](https://github.com/username/automatic-job-applyer/commit/974fa80))

 Choose a library (e.g., Readability.js).

 Install via npm or include as a bundled script.

-Technical Tip: Ensure that the library is compatible with content scripts and does not conflict with the page’s own scripts.
+Technical Tip: Ensure that the library is compatible with content scripts and does not conflict with the page's own scripts.

-Extract Page Skeleton (≈1 Story Point):
+- [x] Extract Page Skeleton (≈1 Story Point): ([commit 974fa80](https://github.com/username/automatic-job-applyer/commit/974fa80))

 In content.ts, clone the document to avoid modifying the live DOM.